itsamirrezah/Livescore/README.md

 - [ ] Dependency Injection (Dagger/Koin)
 - [ ] Jetpack Components (Navigation, Paging, Slices, WorkManager, etc)
 - [ ] View Binding

+#### Contribute
+If you want to contribute in this repository feel free to fork the repo and hopefully we can learn from each other. your help is very welcome.